aabs/aabs.github.io/_posts/2007-12-31-the-ambient-context-design-pattern-in-net.md

+---
-Title: The Ambient Context Design Pattern in .NET
+title: The Ambient Context Design Pattern in .NET
-Date: 2007-12-31 11:14
+date: 2007-12-31 11:14
-Author: aabs
+author: aabs
-Category: .NET, programming
+category: .NET, programming
-Slug: the-ambient-context-design-pattern-in-net
+slug: the-ambient-context-design-pattern-in-net
-Status: published
+status: published
+...

 For a piece of agent related work I'm doing at the moment I am making heavy use of multi-threaded development.
 I'm developing a little special purpose Agent Framework to manage some data that I maintain.
 As part of that work, I need to have an ambient context object to hold details about the currently active agent and the tasks that it is performing.
 This is a common [pattern](http://en.wikipedia.org/wiki/Design_Patterns) that we see used throughout the .NET framework.
 They're a powerful mechanism to keep useful data around, to define scopes and to provide cross-cutting capabilities.
 They provide functionality and a non-intrusive management mechanism without having to clutter the components that need them with additional parameters or static variables.
 In effect they are a form of controlled global variable that exists to maintain scoped information.